keypom/keypom-docs/docs/Cookbook/drops/trial.md

 :::

 ## Creating a Trial Account Drop
 When creating a trial account drop, there are 3 main parameters to define.
 The first is `callableContracts`, indicating what contracts the trial account can call.
 This will prevent rugging from the funder's perspective.
 Next is `maxAttachableNearPerContract` which just outlines how much $NEAR can be attached to any function call on any of the aforementioned contracts.
 The order of this is the same as the order defined in `callableContracts`.
 Lastly is the `callableMethods` parameter, which defines what methods the trial account is allowed to call on the allowed contracts.
-A `*` indicated anu contract is callable.
+A `*` indicated any contract is callable.

 When creating the drop, the trial account's balance is then defined by its starting balance and ending balance, known as the `startingBalanceNEAR` and `trialEndFloorNEAR` respectively.